 Firm Foundation Date: Nov.
 7, 2014

-The company has now completed three complete financial periods and is currently in its fourth year of operation.
+The company has now completed three complete financial periods and is currently in its fifth year of operation.
 The company has grown to circa 15 people, a blend of employees and consultants.

 Headquartered in London, the company has occupied our current London office since early 2015.
 In 2017, we opened an office in China.

-The company is audited by Deloitte, and primarily uses KPMG for tax work.
+The company is audited by Crowe LLP, and primarily uses KPMG for tax work.

 Our mission is to stimulate investor demand for platinum through both actionable insights and targeted development: providing investors with the information to support informed decisions regarding platinum; working with financial institutions and market participants to develop products and channels that investors need.